foundry-vtt-community/wiki.js/development/api/dialogv2.md

 - You expect to handle complex form data
 - You want your application to have tabs
 - There isn't a clear "I'm done here" state in your process
+- You need to re-render the application at some point

 The DialogV2 class can be accessed via `foundry.applications.api.DialogV2`, and the code can be found in `yourFoundryInstallPath\resources\app\client-esm\applications\api\dialog.mjs`